-The rain is coming down in sheets and the wind is at gale force and there’s no chance of getting on the golf course today.
-Why not cozy down and watch a golf movie instead?
+The rain is coming down in sheets, the wind is at gale force, and there’s no chance of getting on the golf course today.
+Why not cozy down and watch some of the best golf movies instead?

 - Final Thoughts